 - 20% of my blogs generate more income that 80% of the rest.

-This 80:20 rules is a roughly calculated it can be 90:10, 70:30 or even 99:1.
+This 80:20 rule is roughly calculated it can be 90:10, 70:30 or even 99:1.
 Whatever is the ratio but it will certainly help you to invest your efforts on the majority of causes.

 The Pareto Charts helps to find major causes first and this way we only concentrate only on the major ones.
 So, you will get to know that the majority of the defects are occurred by a few causes.